-Only in extraordinary circumstances
+Only in extraordinary circumstances should holidays be arranged during school terms.

-school terms.
 As directed by the Department of Education: 'As part of the implementation of the National Standards, holidays taken by students outside of school vacation periods will now be included as absences.
 A Certificate of Exemption can no longer be granted for this purpose.